-(j) Reflects the contribution from U.S. Propane, L.P. to Heritage of cash of \$13,951 and an interest in Energy Transfer valued at \$1,556 in connection with this offering and the Energy Transfer Transaction in order to maintain its 2% general partner interest in Heritage.

-(k) Reflects the payment of cash to La Grange Energy of \$86,780 and the issuance to La Grange Energy of 4,118,162 Common Units, representing 19.99% of the number of Common Units assumed to be outstanding immediately prior to the closing of the Energy Transfer Transaction (excluding the 4,426,916 common units held by Heritage Holdings) after giving effect to the offering and 8,022,557 Class D Units of Heritage, representing the difference between 12,140,719 and the assumed number of Common Units being issued to La Grange Energy.
+- (j) Reflects the contribution from U.S. Propane, L.P. to Heritage of cash of \$14,597 and an interest in Energy Transfer of \$1,306 in connection with this offering and the Energy Transfer Transaction in order to maintain its 2% general partner interest in Heritage. - (k) Reflects the payment of cash to La Grange Energy of \$86,780 and the issuance to La Grange Energy of 4,419,177 Common Units, and 7,721,542 Class D Units of Heritage Propane.
 Also reflects the allocation of such amounts to partners' capital based on their ownership percentages.

-Cash paid to La Grange Energy for Energy Transfer \$ 86,780 Issuance of 4,118,162 Common Units of Heritage 147,183 Issuance of 8,022,557 Class D Units of Heritage 286,726 \$520,689 =======

-(1) Reflects the payment of compensation to the executive officers of Heritage Propane under the change of control provisions contained in the executive officers' employment agreements, allocated to partners' capital based on their ownership percentages.

-(m) Reflects elimination of goodwill of Heritage Propane to the extent Heritage Propane was acquired by Energy Transfer, and the allocation of such amount to partners' capital based on their ownership interests.

-(n) Reflects the elimination of accumulated other comprehensive income.

-(o) Reflects the additional depreciation related to the step-up of net book value of property, plant and equipment having 30-year lives.

-(p) Reflects the additional amortization related to the step-up of net book value of customer lists having lives of 15 years.
-Trademarks and goodwill are indefinite-lived assets subject to annual tests for impairment.

-(q) Reflects the effect on depreciation of the contribution of the Dallas office building from an affiliate of La Grange Energy to Energy Transfer and the reversal of rent previously paid.

-(r) Allocation of additional interest expense of \$13,250 related to the \$275,000 of borrowings under the term loan at an assumed average interest rate of 5%, amortization of loan origination fees of \$875 and \$3,500 of additional interest expense related to the issuance of a \$50,000 note payable to the Utilities at an average interest rate of 7%.
+- (1) Reflects the payment of compensation to the executive officers of Heritage Propane under the change of control provisions contained in the executive officers' employment agreements, allocated to partners' capital based on their ownership percentages. - (m) Reflects elimination of goodwill of Heritage Propane to the extent Heritage Propane was acquired by Energy Transfer, and the allocation of such amount to partners' capital based on their ownership interests. - (n) Reflects the elimination of accumulated other comprehensive income. - (o) Reflects the additional depreciation related to the step-up of net book value of property, plant and equipment having 30-year lives. - (p) Reflects the additional amortization related to the step-up of net book value of customer lists having lives of 15 years.
+Trademarks and goodwill are indefinite-lived assets subject to annual tests for impairment. - (q) Reflects the effect on depreciation of the contribution of the Dallas office building from an affiliate of La Grange Energy to Energy Transfer and the reversal of rent previously paid. - (r) Allocation of additional interest expense of \$13,250 related to the \$275,000 of borrowings under the term loan at an assumed average interest rate of 5%, amortization of loan origination fees of \$1,000 and \$3,500 of additional interest expense related to the issuance of a \$50,000 note payable to the Utilities at an average interest rate of 7%.
 This additional expense is offset by the elimination of \$13,770 of interest on the repayment of the Energy Transfer debt of \$226,000.
-A 1/8% change in the interest rate on the \$275,000 of borrowings under the term loan would change interest expense by approximately \$344.

-(s) Reflects elimination of Heritage Holding's equity in earnings of Heritage.

-(t) Reflects the elimination of the gain on sale of assets as the assets are recorded at fair market value.

-(u) Reflects elimination of interest income from the note receivable of \$11,539 which was retained by the Utilities.
-The note receivable had an interest rate of 6%.

-(v) Reflects the elimination of minority interest expense for the 1.0101% general partner's interest in Heritage Operating contributed to Heritage for an additional 1% general partner interest in Heritage.
+A 1/8% change in the interest rate on the \$275,000 of borrowings under the term loan would change interest expense by approximately \$344. - (s) Reflects elimination of Heritage Holding's equity in earnings of Heritage Propane. - (t) Reflects the elimination of the gain on sale of assets as the assets are recorded at fair market value. - (u) Reflects elimination of interest income from the note receivable of \$11,539 which was retained by the Utilities.
+The note receivable had an interest rate of 6%. - (v) Reflects the elimination of minority interest expense for the 1.0101% general partner's interest in Heritage Operating contributed to Heritage Propane for an additional 1% general partner interest in Heritage Propane.